tonyho/app-framework-binder/doc/afb-bindings-writing.md

 /*
  * Broadcasts widely the event of 'name' with the data 'object'.
  * 'object' can be NULL.
- * 'daemon' MUST be the daemon given in interface when activating the plugin.
+ * 'daemon' MUST be the daemon given in interface when activating the binding.
  *
  * For conveniency, the function calls 'json_object_put' for 'object'.
  * Thus, in the case where 'object' should remain available after